 The first of these points follows from the widespread acceptance among atheists of the Darwinian theory of evolution.
 Evolution is taken for granted as the default explanation for where we came from and why we exhibit certain characteristics and behavior patterns.

-No, it’s not “taken for granted as the default explanation”.
+No, it’s not “taken for granted as the default explanation.”
 It is, instead, extracted as an explanation after reviewing overwhelming evidence that supports it.
-Evolution also does not explain where we came from; how we originated is explained by abiogenesis.
+Evolution also does not explain where we came from; how we originated is studied as abiogenesis.
 Evolution explains the diversity of life, not its origins.
-But you knew that, didn’t ya, Prof?
+But you knew that didn’t ya, Prof?
 I mean… what sort of professor would argue against something they hadn’t studied already?

 A second common view among atheists today is that religion, particularly religion centered on a personal creator God, is a bad thing.
 It’s not merely that atheists don’t personally care for religion.
 Rather, they’re inclined to make negative value judgments about religion and those who practice it.